DroidsOnRoids/swift-style-guide/README.markdown

 * Indent using 4 spaces rather than tabs.

 * Method braces and other braces (`if`/`else`/`switch`/`while` etc.) always open on the same line as the statement but close on a new line.

+* Exception: When using the `guard` keyword with an `else` statement containing only a `return` call, you should keep it in one line.

 * Tip: You can re-indent by selecting some code (or ⌘A to select all) and then Control-I (or Editor\Structure\Re-Indent in the menu).

 **Preferred:**